joseph-flinn/site/data/posts/0004-scalable-dev-auto-versioning.md

-!! title: Scalable Development Processes - Automatic Versioning !! slug: scalable-dev-versioning
+!! title: Scalable Development Practices - Automatic Versioning !! slug: scalable-dev-versioning
 !! published: 2023-08-14
 !! description: The fourth article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user